 What are some common hepato-pancreato-biliary (HPB) conditions?

-Primary malignant diseases of the HPB system are not common and include hepatocellular carcinoma (liver cancer), pancreatic adenocarcinoma (pancreas cancer) and cholangiocarcinoma (bile duct cancer).
+Primary malignant diseases of the HPB include hepatocellular carcinoma (liver cancer), pancreatic adenocarcinoma (pancreas cancer) and cholangiocarcinoma (bile duct cancer).
 Though uncommon, prompt diagnosis and treatment is required to ensure the best outcomes for patients.

 What are some symptoms that I should look out for?